 I work at a book publishing company and telecommute, so I spend a lot of time working at the kitchen table and dreamed about ripping out our old kitchen cupboards.
 After one too many times reapplying duct tape to the fridge shelves and silverware drawer, we decided to take the plunge and renovate.

 I loved reading the Sweeten renovation blogs and seeing the amazing transformation of other people’s homes.
 We had some recommendations for contractors from friends, but weren’t sure about the fit.
 So we posted our project on Sweeten and started to talk to contractors.
-What led us to choose Sweeten Expert Lem was his experience in renovating for resale.
+What led us to choose a Sweeten general contractor was his experience in renovating for resale.
 We were able to see some units that he was renovating in progress, and he had great suggestions for things to focus on for a possible sale in the future (like a dual showerhead, which is really great for families with kids).

 We decided on a classic, mostly white approach for the kitchen.
 Our plan was to add color with paint only, which would be easier for the next owners to change.
 With no edits to the layout or plumbing, we focused on choosing the materials that would make the most sense.
 We decided on Shaker-style cupboards from Home Depot and classic white subway tile for the kitchen backsplash from Nemo tile.
 Our counters are Caesarstone (from Appia Marble), the fridge is Samsung (from Home Depot), and the range is a Viking (from AJ Madison).